Master of Science in Nursing

 - More specialized settings such as school health, law, pharmaceuticals, sales and marketing

-The master’s degree in nursing at SU is accredited by the Commission on Collegiate Nursing Education.
+The M.S.N. at SU is accredited by the Commission on Collegiate Nursing Education.
 The program is also approved by the Maryland Board of Nursing and the American Association of Colleges of Nursing (AACN).
 These stamps of approval are a validation of the quality of the curriculum, faculty and resources of SU’s School of Nursing.

 In addition to its accreditation, SU’s program has the following advantages for its students: